Virginia men’s divorce attorneys provide answers to frequently asked questions about the divorce process and Virginia divorce laws.

 There is no “quick” divorce in Virginia.
 You must be legally separated from your spouse for between 6 to 12 months (depending on children, grounds for divorce, etc.) before you can begin the divorce process.
 Uncontested divorces tend to be much less expensive and less time consuming than contested divorces are.
 However, every divorce will be different and take varying amounts of time.

-Do you have to be legally separated to get divorced in VA?
+Do you have to be legally separated to get a divorce in VA?

 The short answer is no, Virginia does not have an official status for “legal separation” in no-fault divorces.
 However, you do need to be physically separated for at least 6 months (often a year, if children are involved) to file for divorce.